 The kitchen's the heart of the home, but, according to Dr. Charles Gerba, a microbiologist and professor at University of Arizona, it's also the heart of its germs.
 Between prepping and cleaning, the kitchen is a veritable incubator for bacteria.
-Here, Gerba (his nickname is Dr. Germ BTW) reveals the 5 germiest places in your kitchen.
+Here, Gerba (his nickname is Dr. Germ, BTW) revealed the five germiest places in your kitchen.

 "The kitchen sponge is wet and moist, always soaking up coliform bacteria.
-It's like bacterial heaven," says Gerba.
-In addition to coliform bacteria, Gerba also found 15 percent of sponges in a random study had salmonella growing in them.
+It's like bacterial heaven," said Gerba.
+In addition to coliform bacteria, Gerba also found 15% of sponges in a random study had salmonella growing in them.

 Solution: Use paper towels to wipe up spills.
 Clean counters with an antibacterial kitchen wipe like Lysol or Clorox.
 Make it a habit to microwave thoroughly wet sponges for 1 to 2 minutes every day to sanitize them.

-"Kitchen sinks are full of germs," says Gerba.
+"Kitchen sinks are full of germs," said Gerba.
 "Think about it, everything is slopped into it.
 You cut raw meat then rinse off the cutting board in the sink.
 There's more fecal bacteria in a sink than there is in a flushed toilet!
 That's why dogs drink out of the toilet.
-They know better than to drink out of the kitchen sink," he laughs.
+They know better than to drink out of the kitchen sink!"

 Solution: Wash the sink with hot, soapy water, especially after handling meat and poultry.
-Every day, wipe out the sink using disinfectant kitchen wipes.
+Wipe out the sink using disinfectant kitchen wipes every day.

 With 200 times more coliform bacteria than a toilet seat, cutting boards are hot beds of germs.
 When used to cut up poultry and meats, they can also have salmonella and campylobacter bacteria.